ReclaimerShawn/Xbox-360-Trainers/Biohazard Mod Tool/README.md

 # Info About Trainer
-This tool is for the Japenese version of the Resident Evil HD Remake called Biohazard.
+This tool is for the Japanese version of the Resident Evil HD Remake called Biohazard.

 # Known Glitches
 * Infinite Ammo doesn't work for items with one use (herbs, keys, etc.)